Quality & Safety Report

 Texas Health Center for Diagnostics & Surgery is committed to superior quality and patient safety.
 As a consumer, we believe you have a right to know how we are performing.
 Our transparent public reporting of third-party quality and safety data help us document our care more carefully and drive performance improvement.

-We use various sources to collect information on our patients’ perception regarding the care they received during their stay at our hospital.
 When we measure quality of care and service, we turn to the people who know best: our patients.
 For close to ten years, we have been collecting survey data rating the following:

 - Confidence in Caregivers